vim-ctrlspace/vim-ctrlspace/README.md

 * Displays unnamed buffers only if changed or currently displayed
 * Changes `A` binding to `o` (as of _Open_).
 Introduce File List instead of File Mode
 * Changes `\` binding to `O` (but limits its usage)
+* Remove cyclic list option.
+All lists are cyclic from now.
 * Provide new symbols and new Tab List dynamic indicator
 * Change CtrlSpace symbol from `▢` to `♯` - to better visualize _controlled space_ ;)